atpngo/andvygrams/README.md

 - fix all the bugs lol
 - plenty more things that I will probably think of while I work on the above issues

+Bugs To Fix
+- when plays disconnect in the middle of the game via refreshing
+    - forces players to "ready up" again
+    - countdown will restart for the disconnected player but not the other one...